 - 1.1.
 The Council aims to ensure that its remuneration packages are fair, equitable and transparent and offer suitable reward for the employment of high quality staff with the necessary skills and experience to deliver high quality services. - 1.2.
 This Pay Policy Statement sets out the Council's policy relating to the pay of its workforce (excluding school-based employees) as required under the Localism Act 2011.
 The Localism Act requires the Council to have considered, approved and published a Pay Policy Statement for each financial year. - 1.3.
 Under section 112 of the Local Government Act 1972, the Council has the "power to appoint officers on such reasonable terms and conditions as the authority thinks fit".
-In accordance with Section 38 of the Localism Act, this Pay Policy Statement sets out the Council's policy for 2023/24 on: - The remuneration of its senior staff designated Chief Officers - The remuneration of its lowest paid employees - The relationship between the remuneration of its Chief Officers and the remuneration of staff who are not Chief Officers - 1.4 Where this policy refers to Chief Officers, this means the Chief Executive, Corporate Directors, and Directors.
-A copy of the grading structure for Croydon Chief Officers is shown at appendix 1a.
+In accordance with Section 38 of the Localism Act, this Pay Policy Statement sets out the Council's policy for 2024/25 on: - The remuneration of its senior staff designated Chief Officers - The remuneration of its lowest paid employees - The relationship between the remuneration of its Chief Officers and the remuneration of staff who are not Chief Officers - 1.4 Where this policy refers to Chief Officers, this means the definition as set out in paragraph 3.1.
+A copy of the grading structure for Croydon Chief Officers is shown at appendices 1a and1b.
 Where the policy refers to the Council's lowest-paid employees this means those that are paid on the lowest established grade and scale point i.e. Grade 1, point 2.
-This definition of lowest-paid employees has been adopted because it reflects the lowest salary payable under the Council's job evaluation scheme and grading structure. - 1.5 Remuneration in this context is defined widely to include not just pay but also charges, fees, allowances, benefits in kind, increases in enhancements of pension entitlements and termination payments. - 1.6 The Appointments and Disciplinary Committee has delegated responsibility for approving appointments and decisions about remuneration packages for new appointments of £100,000 or more per year in accordance with the provisions of the Localism Act 2011. - 1.7 Once approved, all remuneration paid to officers will comply with this policy for the 2023-24 financial year.
-The statement will be reviewed in accordance with legislation prevailing at the time. - 1.8 In accordance with Part 3 of the Constitution Responsibilities for Functions the Chief Executive's Scheme of Delegations provides delegated authority to the Chief People Officer for pay and terms and conditions for staff other than the Chief Executive and senior staff covered by the Joint National Council for Chief Officers.
-Grading and conditions of service for senior staff are approved by the Appointments and Disciplinary Committee.
-Reference paragraph 4.7.8 and 4.7.9 of Part 3 of the Constitution Responsibilities for Functions see extracts below:
+This definition of lowest-paid employees has been adopted because it reflects the lowest salary payable under the Council's job evaluation scheme and grading structure. - 1.5 Remuneration in this context is defined widely to include not just pay but also charges, fees, allowances, benefits in kind, increases in enhancements of pension entitlements and termination payments. - 1.6 The Appointments and Disciplinary Committee has delegated responsibility for approving remuneration packages for new Chief Officer posts.
+Where it is proposed to appoint to a Chief Officer post which is not in existence at the time of the publication of this pay policy statement, and the proposed remuneration is £100,000 per annum and above, the appointment may not be made unless the Appointments and Disciplinary Committee has agreed to the level of remuneration for the new post.
+This provision does not apply to any roles which transfer to the Council through either TUPE or any other equivalent or similar statutory transfer process.
+This requirement does not apply to roles arising out of restructures to which the Council is obliged to match existing employees to or conduct a ring-fenced recruitment exercise.

+- 1.7 Once approved, all remuneration paid to officers will comply with this policy for the 2024-25 financial year.
+The statement will be reviewed in accordance with legislation prevailing at the time. - 1.8 In accordance with Part 3 of the Constitution Responsibilities for Functions the Chief Executive's Scheme of Delegations provides delegated authority to the Chief People Officer for pay and terms and conditions for staff other than the Chief Executive and senior staff covered by the Joint Negotiating Committee for Chief Officers.
+Grading and conditions of service for senior staff are approved by the Appointments and Disciplinary Committee. - 1.9 Subject to circumstances, it may be necessary to amend this Pay Policy statement during the financial year.
+Any changes, or amendments, made will be subject to full Council approval.